Robotics-Mechatronics-UMA/admittance_controller/README.md

 ## Usage

+Run the serial_node which is connecting a real force sensor with the controller framework.

+	roslaunch admittance_controller admittance_serial.launch

-Run the dummy test for the controller, you can save a rosbag file and watch the results of the simulation
+Run the dummy test for the controller, you can save a rosbag file and watch the results of the simulation.
+Online forces are applied to the system.

-	roslaunch admittance_controller controller.launch
+	roslaunch admittance_controller admittance_dummy.launch

 ## Config files